The Program (novel)

 The Program: A Novel is a novel by Gregg Hurwitz, first published in 2004.
 It has since been released as an Audio CD, an Audio Cassette, and was reprinted in paperback format, in 2005.
-Hurwitz's prior book, The Kill Clause, will soon be made into a motion-picture.
 The Program picks up where The Kill Clause left off, following a series of books by the author involving fictional Deputy U.S. Marshal, Tim Rackley.

 Plot

 The work is part of a series following the character Tim Rackley, a member of the United States Marshals Service, and opens with a suicide in the La Brea Tar Pits.
 Rackley must rescue the daughter of a Hollywood producer from a dangerous mind control cult, by infiltrating the group.
 Charismatic leader TD Betters had created his own society based on self-help tenets, and Rackley must navigate through it without getting pulled in himself.

 The novel describes a fictional large group awareness training called "The Program", and characters also use the term Large Group Awareness Training and "LGAT" to refer to the course.
 In the novel, the seminar leader had "married two cult models", which one of the protagonists describes as a blend of the "psychotherapeutic cult", and the "self-improvement cult".
 The character then tells his friend that "The Program", is similar to a combination of the Sullivanians and Lifespring.
 Werner Erhard is quoted, prior to the opening of the prologue.